Nathan-Larue/technical-interview-ledn/README.md

 ## Design Decision

 ### Interface
-I decided to go with a design rather similar to the one the _Ledn_ app is using (vertical header to the left, content to the right), but with a dark theme / high contrast instead.
+I decided to go with a design rather similar to the one the _Ledn_ app is using (vertical header to the left, content to the right), but with a dark theme / high contrast approach instead.
 For the content itself, I decided to follow the [table dark theme wireframe](https://dribbble.com/shots/6714447/attachments/6714447-Table-Dark-theme?mode=media) from [Anastasia Buksa](https://dribbble.com/buksa).
 The icons were taken from [IconPark](https://github.com/bytedance/IconPark), a free icon library and the font used was [Lato from Google Fonts](https://fonts.google.com/specimen/Lato?query=lato).

 <br>
 <img src='./src\assets\Ledn_Regular_App.png' width='500'>